nexteacc/privacy-policy/Privacy-Policy-for-WeekofYear.md

 We may update this privacy policy from time to time.
 Any changes will be posted on this page.

 ## Contact Us
-If you have questions about this privacy policy, please create an issue in our GitHub repository.
+If you have questions about this privacy policy, please email me nexteacc@gmail.com